 Here's an overview of what you'll need to make these tasty lamb burgers.
 The exact measurements are included in the recipe card below:

 For the sauce:

 Greek yogurt: I use plain full-fat yogurt.
 Straus is a good brand and so is Fage.

 Fresh lemon juice: Freshly squeezed is better than the juice that comes in those little bottles.

-Minced garlic: Mince it yourself or use the stuff that comes in a jar.
+Minced garlic: Mince it yourself (the tasty option) or use the stuff that comes in a jar (the easy option!).